 Prior to his career in journalism, Ragusea studied music composition at The Eastman School of Music, Penn State, and Indiana University.
 His chamber work “Jiahu” won Columbia University’s Joseph H. Bearns Prize in Music in 2004.
 Much of the music Ragusea uses in his radio productions is original, and he continues to create and post music in various forms at soundcloud.com/aragusea.

-Ragusea lives with his wife, YA author Lauren Morrill, their baby son Freddie, and dog Lucy in the historic Vineville neighborhood of Macon, Georgia.
+Ragusea lives with his wife, YA author Lauren Morrill and their sons Freddie and Leo in the historic Vineville neighborhood of Macon, Georgia.